 30. If you are not using it, turn it off or unplug it – the little clock on your microwave, the lights, the baby monitor, the coffee maker.
 Every little bit will help.

-Final Thoughts On Ways To Slash Your Utility Bills
+Final Thoughts On Ways To Cut Your Electric Bill

 I have come up with a generous list of ways to save money on your energy bill and ways to cut down on your energy usage.
 The real truth is wae all have things that we keep plugged in when we are not using it.
 We have those energy hogs at out finger tips and we don’t put too much thought into how much money we are spending because we can’t immediately see the energy leaving the clock.